SAMUEL CABOT'S RESEARCH SITE

 Venus' modern atmospheric D/H indicates that the planet once hosted oceans of water.
 One fascinating possibility is that Venus' atmosphere was at some point thin, and that its water was largely condensed as it is on Earth.
 This scenario may have been possible during an epoch where the Sun was once dimmer, billions of years ago.
 However, a runaway greenhouse eventually ensued, and the water photo-dissociated.
 Hydrogen escaped hydrodynamically, whereas Oxygen was depleted through a combination of non-thermal escape, reactions with magma ocean, and solar wind pickup.
 A recent, cataclysmic resurfacing event (established by cratering ages) has buried any traces of Venus' past state.
 In short, Venus' evolution remains unconstrained.

 We recently developed an end-to-end model for the transport of Venusian surface material to the lunar regolith (Cabot & Laughlin 2020).
 If Venus' atmosphere was once comparable to Earth's (~1 bar at the surface), then asteroid impacts would have transferred detectable quantities of surface rocks to the Moon.
 Obtaining just one piece of Ancient Venus would confirm its former thin atmosphere, and reveal key characteristics of its ancient surface conditions.
-We used analytic spall theory (developed by Jay Melosh) which predicts the mass of lightly-shocked target material ejected in an impact.
+We used analytic spall theory (developed in papers by Jay Melosh) which predicts the mass of lightly-shocked target material ejected in an impact.
 Next, we compared analytic, secular trajectories to N-body integrations of meteorites originating from Venus, and determined the fraction accreted by the Moon.
 Finally, we identified petrological signatures (oxygen fractionation ratios, noble gas ratios, and metal abundance ratios) that would lead to identification.

 The physical processes and zones involved during an asteroid impact, and peak shock pressures experienced by the target.
 Image from Cabot & Laughlin (2020), adapted from Melosh (1984)

-A nominal 8 km wide asteroid impacting at 30 km/s ejects about 4e+13 kg of lightly shocked material.
+A nominal 8 km wide asteroid impacting at 30 km/s ejects about 40,000 billion kg of lightly shocked material.
 Peak shock pressures may reach tens of GPa, but not enough to induce widespread melting, which would otherwise reset key chemical ratios.
 Furthermore, lying deeper within the Sun's gravitational well and having a slightly lower escape velocity, Venus experiences more asteroid collisions that eject lightly shocked material than Earth does.

 Evolution of massless test particles starting at Venus.
 This figure, from Cabot & Laughlin (2020) compares secular evolution to that of a REBOUND N-body simulation.
 Each track represents a single test particle.